Colourful markets vie with rich wildlife and a fascinating history for your attention. Where will you go first?

 Ghana is a country of smiles.
 The sense of humour of the Ghanaian people is legendary and they greet life’s bittersweet twists and turns with a full heart and a cheery shrug.
 The hierarchical tribal society respects religious convention and ethnic heritage and is consequently rich in tradition and ceremony - it’s well worth seeking out a local festival for the overload of colour and sound.
 This is a land of green hills, savannah, tropical forests and golden beaches which has its arms wide open waiting to welcome you with warmth and beauty.

-There are many wonderful experiences to be had in this cheerful African nation.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Ghana.
+There are many wonderful experiences to be had in this lesser-travelled African gem.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top things to do in Ghana.

 Experience Elmina Castle